-Assuring that individuals with disabilities can participate in higher education can be argued on ethical grounds.
+Ensuring that individuals with disabilities can participate in education can be argued on ethical grounds.
 Some simply consider it to be the right thing to do.
 Others are more responsive to legal mandates.
-Postsecondary institutions and educators should be aware of the key legislative mandates that address disability-related issues in society.
+Educators should be aware of the key legislative mandates that address disability-related issues in society.

-This website does not provide legal advice; consult administrators or your campus for that.
+This website does not provide legal advice; consult legal specialists at your institution for that.
 The following federal legislation will be reviewed in this section:

 - Section 504 of the Rehabilitation Act of 1973